Current Status of Unaccounted-for Americans Lost in the Vietnam War

 - Of the 64 whose deaths have been confirmed, the remains of 20 have been located and identified; efforts continue to recover the remaining 44.

-- U.S. and Vietnamese specialists will meet in Hanoi later this year to discuss Last Known Alive cases in areas of Laos controlled by Vietnamese forces during the war.
+- U.S. and Vietnamese specialists meet in Hanoi on an annual basis to discuss Last Known Alive cases in areas of Laos controlled by Vietnamese forces during the war.

 Research and Investigations